Editing Text |

 4. In Text Graphic Color, the current text graphic color and basic colors are displayed.
 To use one of the basic colors, click the corresponding button.
 To use other colors, click Custom and select a color from the Color dialog box.

 The color may not be editable, depending on the text graphic design.
 Text graphic colors can only be changed when Text Graphic Color is valid.
-New colors may only be applied to one portion of the text graphic, depending on the text graphic design. |

 1. In the Edit task, select Text.